photoprism/photoprism-docs/docs/getting-started/troubleshooting/windows.md

 - [ ] You need to change the basic authentication level (see below)
 - [ ] You do not have sufficient user rights (try as admin)
 - [ ] You are experiencing a [general authentication problem](index.md#cannot-log-in)
-- [ ] Your instance is using an invalid HTTPS certificate (check and update)
+- [ ] Your instance or reverse proxy uses an invalid HTTPS certificate
-- [ ] You are connected to the wrong server, VPN, or a DNS record has not been updated yet
+- [ ] You are trying to connect to the wrong network or server

 To **change the basic authentication level** in the Windows registry: